ziskaki/2024-WHO-IGS-Summerschool/day-polishing-variant-calling/hands-on.md

 ```
 [Code](https://github.com/nanoporetech/medaka)

-**Note** that you should usually change the model parameter (`-m``) to whatever is most appropriate for your basecalling.
-Also note that `medaka_consensus`` is not the same thing as `medaka consensus`` (underscore vs space) - the former is a convenience script which does the entire process (including read mapping) while the latter is a subcommand of Medaka which only does the polishing step. (thx to [Ryan Wick for this explanation](https://github.com/rrwick/Trycycler/wiki/Polishing-after-Trycycler)).
+**Note** that you should usually change the model parameter (`-m`) to whatever is most appropriate for your basecalling.
+Also, note that `medaka_consensus` is not the same thing as `medaka consensus` (underscore vs space) - the former is a convenience script that does the entire process (including read mapping).
+At the same time, the latter is a subcommand of Medaka, which only does the polishing step. (thx to [Ryan Wick for this explanation](https://github.com/rrwick/Trycycler/wiki/Polishing-after-Trycycler)).

 ## Exercise

 Now, use again the _Salmonella_ data.
 You already calculated the assembly with `flye`.
 Remember, basecalling was done with the `FAST` basecalling model and with `Guppy` in 2019.

 Now polish the genome using `racon` and `medaka`.
-Try to chose an approriate `medaka` model.
+Try to chose an appropriate `medaka` model.
 You can use the following command to list `medaka` models:

 ```bash
 medaka tools list_models | grep -v Default